DynPoint: Dynamic Neural Point For View Synthesis: Pose Correction For Colmap

-Our investigation reveals that in scenarios where the precise ground truth pose is not available, and the estimation of transformation pose is dependent on COLMAP, there is a possibility of obtaining inaccurate pose estimations.
+Pose estimation in dynamic scenarios is consistently a challenging endeavor \cite{zhou2021vmloc, cheng2019robust}.
+Our investigation reveals that in scenarios where the precise ground truth pose is not available, and the estimation of transformation pose is dependent on the original COLMAP, there is a possibility of obtaining inaccurate pose estimations.
 This, in turn, can have a detrimental impact on the effectiveness of our depth and scene flow estimation processes.
-The optimization of scale parameters, denoted as $\alpha_t \& \beta_t$, relies on the triangulated depth estimation, denoted as $\overline{d}_t$.
-However, it is important to note that the accuracy of $\overline{d}_t$ is influenced by the accuracy of the camera configuration, represented by the matrix $[\mathbf{R}_{t,c}, \mathbf{t}_{t,c}]$.
+The optimization of scale parameters, denoted as $\alpha_t \& \beta_t$, relies on the triangulated depth estimation, denoted as $\bm{\overline{D}}_t$.
+However, it is important to note that the accuracy of $\bm{\overline{D}}_t$ is influenced by the accuracy of the camera configuration, represented by the matrix $[\mathbf{R}_{t,c}, \mathbf{t}_{t,c}]$.
 Despite the incorporation of a motion mask in the COLMAP framework, accurate pose estimation is still a challenge in scenarios characterized by either texture-less environments or small camera motions.
 These conditions hinder the ability of COLMAP to effectively estimate precise pose information.
-To enhance the accuracy of pose estimation, we propose a novel algorithm that utilizes an estimated flow, denoted as $f_{t \rightarrow t'}$, and a previously estimated mask, represented as $\mathcal{M}_f$.
-The algorithm aims to refine the pose estimation process by incorporating these components.
-The procedure can be summarized as follows algorithm.
+To enhance the accuracy of pose estimation, we combine COLMAP with previously estimated mask, represented as $\bm{\mathcal{M}}_f$.